learn2410/telebot/README.md

 Learning to develop chatbots

-The code is written for educational purposes - this is a lesson in the course on Python and web development on the [Devman] site (https://dvmn.org).
+The code is written for educational purposes - this is a lesson in the course on Python and web development on the [Devman](https://dvmn.org).